100mslive/100ms-roomkit-ios/README.md

 RoomKit SDK for iOS enables you to integrate our production-ready conferencing and livestreaming UI into your own app effortlessly.
 This README will guide you through the integration process and provide examples of common use cases.

 ## Pre-requisites
-- 100ms account: You need to have a 100ms account to create a room and get a [room-code](https://www.100ms.live/docs/get-started/v2/get-started/prebuilt/room-codes/overview)/[auth-token](https://www.100ms.live/docs/get-started/v2/get-started/security-and-tokens#auth-token-for-client-sdks).
-You can create a 100ms account here.
+- **100ms account**: You will need a 100ms account to create rooms and generate tokens.
+If you don't have one yet, you can create it [here](https://dashboard.100ms.live/register).
+Once you've created an account, you can generate [room-codes](https://www.100ms.live/docs/get-started/v2/get-started/prebuilt/room-codes/overview) and [auth-tokens](https://www.100ms.live/docs/get-started/v2/get-started/security-and-tokens#auth-token-for-client-sdks) following the provided guides.
 - Xcode 14 or higher
 - iOS 15 or higher
 - NSMicrophoneUsageDescription (ie. Privacy - Microphone Usage Description) in info.plist of your app